Hibernian F.C.: Supporters and culture

+Block Seven during an Edinburgh derby match on 26 April 2026.

 Hibernian are one of only two full-time professional football clubs in Edinburgh, which is the capital of and second largest city in Scotland.
 The club had the fourth largest average attendance in the Scottish leagues during the 2022–23 season (17,469).
 In the period after the Second World War, Hibs attracted average attendances in excess of 20,000, peaking at 31,567 in the 1951–52 season.
 Since Easter Road was redeveloped into an all-seater stadium in the mid-1990s, average attendance has varied between a high of 18,124 in 2017–18 and a low of 9,150 in 2003–04.
 There has been a significant increase in recent seasons, inspired by the Scottish Cup victory in 2016 and promotion in 2017.
 In the 1980s and 1990s, a minority of the club's supporters had a reputation as one of Britain's most prominent casuals groups, known as the Capital City Service.
 Hibernian’s ultra group, founded in 2021, is called Block Seven.